ekino/gems/architecture/README.md

 **src/infrastructure/**
   - api/: Services and utilities for API communication.
   - state/: Setup and configuration for global state management (Redux, Context API).

-**src/application/**
-  - auth/: Application services and use cases specific to authentication.
-  - dashboard/: Application services and use cases specific to the dashboard.
-  - settings/: Application services and use cases specific to settings.
-  - ...
-(Other application services organized similarly)

 **App.jsx**
   - Main application component responsible for: